 In April 2003, Morrison Center became Morrison Child and Family Services, reflecting the fact that Morrison was comprised of many locations, not a single “center,” and that the organization had grown in size, scope and capacity to serve Oregon’s children and families.

-Today, Morrison Child and Family Services serves approximately 7,000 children and families with a staff of approximately 500 employees and an annual operating budget of $28 million.
+Today, Morrison Child and Family Services serves over 8,000 children and families with a staff of approximately 500 employees and an annual operating budget of $28 million.

 “Helping families navigate through difficult times of stress and trauma is what we do.
 Listening, supporting, and advocating effectively is how we do it.”